-NOTE: Because calibration data resides on the A7 Controller assembly, it is important that whenever the assembly is replaced that the data be transferred from the original assembly to the new one.
+NOTE: Calibration data resides on the A7 Controller assembly.
+It is important that when an assembly is replaced that the data is transferred from the original assembly to the new one.
 The calibration data resides in a socketed EEPROM which can be moved with little danger of losing its contents.
-Refer to the instructions accompanying the replacement assembly for details.
+Refer to the instructions with the replacement assembly for details.